beefstrudel/XboxOverclock/readme.md

 ---------

 Once you boot into the xbe you'll see a prompt.
 Use the left and right D-Pad to change the wanted FSB frequency, use the up and down D-Pad to change NVCLK frequency.
-This fork adds the ability to save the current settings with th Y button.
+This fork adds the ability to save the current settings with the Y button.
 Settings will auto load when the program starts.

 Hints
 ---------